Masao Maruyama (film producer): Madhouse (1972–2011)

-Maruyama has also planned and produced some of the best-known and rising films of famous directors, such as all of Satoshi Kon's films (Perfect Blue, Millennium Actress, Tokyo Godfathers, Paprika), Mamoru Hosoda's The Girl Who Leapt Through Time and Summer Wars, and Sunao Katabuchi's Mai Mai Miracle.
+During his tenure as studio head, Maruyama planned or produced numerous feature films, including all of Satoshi Kon's directorial works (Perfect Blue, Millennium Actress, Tokyo Godfathers, Paprika), Mamoru Hosoda's The Girl Who Leapt Through Time and Summer Wars, and Sunao Katabuchi's Mai Mai Miracle.
+Following Kon's death in August 2010, production was suspended on his unfinished film, Dreaming Machine, for which Maruyama served as producer.